ateneva/dbt-data-transformations/README.md

 astronomer-cosmos>=1.0.2
 ```

-### build a custom docker image that extends the official one
+### Build a custom docker image that extends the official one

 ```bash
 docker build . --tag dbt-cosmos
 ```

-### use the `docker-compose.yml` available in the [official documentation](https://airflow.apache.org/docs/apache-airflow/stable/docker-compose.yaml)
+### Use the `docker-compose.yml` available in the [official documentation](https://airflow.apache.org/docs/apache-airflow/stable/docker-compose.yaml)

 - replace the `image` with the one you've built